mikaelboff/npm-cli-login/README.md

 ### Installation

-    npm install -g dhkj-npm-cli-login
+    npm install -g mboff-npm-cli-login

-Use -g flag to use dhkj-npm-cli-login via the CLI
+Use -g flag to use mboff-npm-cli-login via the CLI

 ### Usage